Sustainable Living Tips

 Pull the plug on your devices

 Thanks to standby mode, electronic devices consume power even when they are turned off.
-Almost 10% of your energy bill goes toward this "phantom power" consumption.
+Almost 10 percent of your energy bill goes toward this "phantom power" consumption.
 Save money — and reduce your carbon footprint — by unplugging your devices at the end of the day or when they’re not in use.

 Opt for refurbished electronics